Prague is home to many awesome food and farmer’s markets.

 Jiřího z Poděbrad Farmer’s Market

 The farmers market at Jiřího z Poděbrad square (or as locals call it ‘Jiřák’) is an absolute must-visit during your stay, of if you are an expat new to Prague.
-The popular food market in front of the modern church is on every Wednesday through Saturday.
-Stalls change daily, bringing varying artisanal goodies – like macaroons, Belgian fries, hamburgers, vegan treats, pastries or a particularly yummy bouillabaisse from the fish stand – to you.
+The popular food market in front of the modern church is on every Wednesday through Saturday from March till December.
+Stalls change daily, bringing varying artisan goodies – like macaroons, Belgian fries, hamburgers, vegan treats, pastries or a particularly yummy bouillabaisse from the fish stand – to you.

 On Wednesdays, Fridays and Saturdays you simply MUST visit the Prague Jerk Station stand and try a portion of ‘Jerk chicken’ – a Jamaican style chopped chicken breast slowly braised for a full 24 hours.
 This delicious dish comes with a side of aromatic rice garnished with some goat curry and finely chopped hot peppers.
 Some days, if you are lucky and the chefs are feeling cheeky, you might even find some mango or watermelon on top of your chicken.
 Be warned, however; this stuff is highly addictive, and you’ll be back for more!